3 Digital Marketing Solutions for Small Business Owners in Ajax-Pickering

 You could spend all of your time trying to learn how to be an expert Facebook marketer, how to be an expert with reputation management, how to build the best customer relationship management software possibly can, how to do search engine optimization within Google, etc.

 You could conceivably become an expert in all those things but is it not easy to do.
 Where do you have the time, when are you able to focus on it?
 After all, you have your own business to run!

 It’s not that it’s impossible to learn it all, but it takes time and an investment that most small business owners don’t have.
 After all, they are busy trying to grow their own business services!

-The other annoying thing is about digital marketing is that it changes regularly, and is often hard to keep up with.
+The other annoying thing about digital marketing is that it changes regularly, and is often difficult to keep up with.

 You shouldn’t have to take the time and effort to learn the complexity of digital marketing, especially if it detracts from your own business.

 Since digital marketing can be complex, a lot of small business owners don’t really know what questions to ask.
 This makes it more difficult to evaluate people and what kind of a job they say they are going to do.

 As there really is no certification or definition of what constitutes a “digital marketer,” there are a lot of really bad actors out there.
 You’re probably getting bombarded by calls and emails by people vowing to do your “SEO” for you and “rank you #1 on Google.”

 You don’t know these people, and you don’t know exactly what techniques they are going to use to market your business online.
 On top of that, they could charge you $5,000 or more for their services, and you won’t exactly know how well that $5,000 is spent.

 Solution 3: Hybrid 80/20 rule with hiring a digital marketing expert